 Increasingly, architects are called upon to operate in settings that require an understanding of different cultures and languages.
 The opportunity to study abroad provides future architects with a competitive advantage in an increasingly globalized milieu.
 The SoA has a strong tradition of providing students with a variety of study abroad options.

-Following one's second year of study or a graduate's first year, students may enroll in a range of programs that are offered every summer.
+Following an undergraduate's second year of study or a graduate's first year, students may enroll in a range of programs that are offered every summer.
 These programs are four to five weeks in length, and typically consist of a pair of three credit electives and history courses.
-Over the past four years, we have run programs in Rome, Central Europe, Scandianvia, and China.
+Over the past four years, we have run faculty-led summer programs in Rome, Central Europe, Scandianvia, and China.
 We have upcoming trips planned to India and Brazil.
 We also offer occasional spring break trips to cities such as Berlin.